laimagine/la-sort/README.md

 Please feel free test the algorithm on codepen: http://codepen.io/laimagine/pen/EWZjOX

 #Feedback
 The algorithm is __NOT__ extensively tested.
 The [la-sort.html](https://github.com/laimagine/la-sort/blob/master/src/html/la-sort.html) test application attempts to test random combinations and compares the algorithm's complexities with that of binary sort.
-For the most part, it seems to indicate that __LA Sort__ perform much better than Binary Sort.
+For the most part, it seems to indicate that __LA Sort__ performs better than Binary Sort does.

 Please feel free to take this out for a spin and provide your feedback.